numbbo/coco/docs/bbob-biobj/functions/source/functions/index.rst

 Information gained from this function:
 """"""""""""""""""""""""""""""""""""""
-* In comparison to :math:`f_7` and :math:`f_{50}`:  What is the effct of multimodality on a less regular function?
+* In comparison to :math:`f_7` and :math:`f_{50}`:  What is the effect of multimodality on a less regular function?

 .. _f9: